 - if the reporting frequency is periodic, the reporting period;

+- threshold for reporting packet delay measurement failure;

 - information about the target of the QoS Monitoring reports (e.g. either to the PCF or the AF indicated as Notification Target Address + Notification Correlation ID as specified in TS 23.502 [3] clause 4.15.1).

 The PCF includes the authorized QoS Monitoring policy in the PCC rule and provides it to the SMF.